brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 5 bht.md

 2. "After addressing the Corinthians in the same language, he adds: 'And such were some of you; but ye are washed, but ye are sanctified, but ye are justified, in the name of the Lord Jesus, and by the Spirit of our God.'"
 3. "All covetous men must deny God, and put wealth in his place; such is their blind greediness of wretched gain."

+### Philip Schaff:
+1. "The covetous man makes wealth his God; this is now the most common form of idolatry, and the Scriptures plainly reveal its sinfulness."
+2. "There is no cure for this destructive love of money, but using it for other than selfish purposes.
+Riches, therefore, must ruin their possessor unless he employs them for the good of others and for the glory of God."
+3. "The fact that it is compatible with outward decorum, and with the respect of men, does not alter its nature.
+It is the permanent and controlling principle of an irreligious heart and life, turning the soul away from God."

 ### Archibald T. Robertson:
 1. "Ye know recognizing by your own experience."
 2. "Common idiom in the N.T. like the Hebrew= oudeis."